Effects of “Blasphemy” Legislation in Egypt

 Outside of human rights groups and a few religious groups, there has been no large outcry to reform the law.
 Part of the reason the laws are unlikely to change is that Article 2 of the Egyptian Constitution states, “Islam is the Religion of the State.
 Arabic is its official language, and the principal source of legislation is Islamic Jurisprudence.”
 Although the Egyptian Constitution also has laws enshrining freedom of religion and expression, Article 2 supersedes those laws, rendering them ineffective.

-There has been widespread pressure from Coptic and secular groups to do away with Article 2, but the recent national referendum to reform the constitution did not include any language to strike the article.
+There has been widespread pressure from Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. and secular groups to do away with Article 2, but the recent national referendum to reform the constitution did not include any language to strike the article.
 The referendum passed with 77 percent voting in favor of its reforms; defamation laws remained intact.

 Father, we believe that You have the power to reverse cultural norms, and so we ask that You would orchestrate a change in Egypt’s justice systems.
 We pray that religious persecution would cease and that blasphemy laws would be overturned.
 Through political and social shifts, we pray that Christians would be put in places of influence and therefore begin to affect and infiltrate the Muslim-dominated culture.
 We ask above all that Your glory would shine and be a light in the darkness, particularly through the lives of believers in these persecuted places.